SELECTION OF QUESTIONS AND ANSWERS

 The sparkle in his eyes, the rosy complexion of his skin, the forcefulness of his voice, the firmness of his action, and the agility of his movement are also accurate indications that he is a master.

 I have a difficult student and would like your advice on how to deal with him.

 It is rather unclear what his problem is, as his symptoms shift and there has been no obvious Western diagnosis.
 He stops his chi kung practice often.

 I believe he is worried he is homosexual and is conflicted about this.

 — Identity of instructor and country withheld

 Your student’s problems are not uncommon today, especially in Western societies.

 But whatever his problems are, chi flow will overcome them.
 It is magic.
 His main problem, however, is that he must practice.

 From my experience I have found that it is more helpful to the student if you don't force chi kung on him.
-Let him be clear that it is his problem, i.e. practicing chi kung regularly, not yours and you are not going to carry his problem for him.
+Let him be clear that it is his problem, i.e. practicing chi kung regularly, and you are not going to carry his problem for him.
 Give him one or two chances, but if he continuously does not practice what you have taught him, tell him not to waste your time.